A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Introduction

 Strange though such an ansatz may seem, one can argue that steps already have been taken in a similar direction, with analyses of SYK showing lattice field theories with a dynamical lattice length \cite{Lin:2022rbf}, allowed to fluctuate, and where chord diagrams introduced to keep track of which particles interact show a preference for geodesic slices of the bulk.
 The radial space direction in AdS has also been argued to emerge from spins interacting with immediate neighbours on a `hopping' lattice \cite{Guo:2022and}, and other related suggestions include subexponential violations of locality \cite{Akers:2022qdl}.
 Considering that the boundary is not a special subspace in the suggested ansatz, there might also be points of contact with the ongoing work on generalised entanglement wedges \cite{Bousso:2022hlz}.

 More interestingly though, a spacetime emergence from the average behaviour of a number of particles would be characterised by error correcting features, as have been observed for AdS space \cite{Almheiri:2014lwa}.
-The average giving rise to a unit spacetime would have to be robust, requiring a higher number of particles than strictly necessary to capture the behaviour of the spacetime unit, and under a mapping to the boundary (basically a removal of the radial direction) the particles would be distributed along the boundary, so that information from different segments of the boundary could be used to decide the behaviour of a given unit of spacetime.
+The average giving rise to a unit spacetime would have to be robust, requiring a higher number of particles than strictly necessary to capture the behaviour of the spacetime unit, and under a mapping to e.g. the boundary (basically a removal of the radial direction) the particles would be distributed along the boundary, so that information from different segments of the boundary could be used to decide the behaviour of a given unit of spacetime.

 In short, the suggested ansatz of quantising spacetime through letting it be an effective theory emergent from quantum interactions between quantum fluctuations constitutes {\it a} quantisation of spacetime, applicable to general spacetimes and with characteristics compatible with features observed in gauge/gravity duality analyses.
 It could constitute a step from a holographic emergence of spacetime to simply an emergence from entanglement (not by way of a boundary), with increased model freedom.
-In $2D$ the dynamics of the particles is particularly simple since the spacetime theory (specified by the metric) only has one degree of freedom, the Ricci scalar $R$, and that is the special case we focus on in this text.
+In $2D$ the dynamics of the particles is particularly simple, providing the simplest setup for the emergence of the radial space direction, and that is the special case we focus on in this text.
 The most unique feature of the ansatz is that the particles the spacetime emerges from move along geodesics in the spacetime.
 It is natural that any particle that exists in the spacetime does this, but it also makes the ansatz quite different from previous approaches to spacetime emergence.
 For example, it is not immediately clear how to draw a parallel between that property and some feature of the SYK model.
 Importantly, enough key spacetime characteristics observed in gauge/gravity duality analyses are reproduced (in this first analysis) to warrant an interest in this ansatz for spacetime emergence.
 With the end goal of determining how spacetime emerges from entanglement, it is relevant to understand the role a fluid/molecule scenario might play for the emergence.